Mobile-first indexing is live…here’s what you need to know

 Email from Google

 Mobile searches are increasing every year, as a report by Search Engine Land found that 57% of traffic in 2017 came from mobile devices.
 Webmasters will need to ensure that all their pages are fully optimised for mobile, as the Googlebot will crawl for various mobile-friendly factors such as content, hreflang and PageSpeed.

 Mobile-first indexing, as the name suggests, means that the mobile version of the site will be the primary consideration for indexing, however the desktop site will still determine rankings if a mobile version is not available.
 Therefore, if you are currently developing a mobile site, it might be best not to have one until it is fully completed, as an incomplete mobile version may hinder your rankings.

 If you have a mobile version of your website that is optimised and is SEO friendly, then great!
-But if you don’t, it’s recommended to enquire about mobile design, to ensure that you can attract new visitors who are increasingly using mobile search.
+But if you don’t, it’s recommended to enquire about mobile design and London seo services, to ensure that you can attract new visitors who are increasingly using mobile search.